 setup.exe program inside it, or download the exe program directly and run it.

 Is there a virus in these?
 Some of the more paranoid anti-virus checkers (notably AntiVir) sometimes show that these downloads contain a "Generic trojan-dropper".
 This is a false positive.
 The files are clean.
-You can upload the files individually to their sites and they will be shown as clean.
+You can upload the files individually to the AV vendors' sites and they will be shown as clean.

 Please note that all the above files are digitally signed with our signing certificate under the name of D.I.
 Management Services Pty Limited.
 You can check the integrity of your DLLs here.